mathmakgakpak/cursors.js/README.md

 ```

 ### cjs.players
-returns level players array, but if you will use memorySaver it will return undefined
+returns level players object, but if you will use memorySaver it will return undefined

 ### cjs.levelObjects
-returns level Objects array, but if you will use memorySaver it will return undefined
+returns level objects array, but if you will use memorySaver it will return undefined

 ### cjs.levelClicks
-returns level Clicks array, but if you will use memorySaver it will return undefined
+returns level clicks array, but if you will use memorySaver it will return undefined

 ### cjs.levelDrawings
 returns level drawings array, but if you will use memorySaver it will return undefined